Last Updated: April 30, 2015

 the drug (or, in other words, process the chemicals and remove them

-either your medication can be rendered ineffective or its effect
+medications can be rendered ineffective or their effects can be

 "You can potentially saturate the enzyme system so there's not